-The Supreme Court said in a statement Friday that a routine blood test led to the detection of Ginsburg’s tumor.
-A biopsy performed July 31 confirmed a “localized malignant tumor,” and Ginsburg started outpatient radiation therapy Aug.
-5. Ginsburg underwent three weeks of radiation therapy and as part of her treatment had a bile duct stent placed, the court said.
-Ginsburg “tolerated treatment well” and does not need any additional treatment but will continue to have periodic blood tests and scans, the statement said.
+The court said in a statement that a biopsy performed July 31 confirmed a localized malignant tumor.
+Ginsburg, 86, underwent a three-week course of radiation therapy and as part of her treatment had a bile duct stent placed, it said.
+The court said Ginsburg “tolerated treatment well” and does not need any additional treatment but will continue to have periodic blood tests and scans.

 The tumor was “treated definitively and there is no evidence of disease elsewhere in the body,” the court said.

-The court said Ginsburg canceled an annual summer visit to Santa Fe but otherwise maintained an active schedule during treatment.
-She is scheduled to speak in Buffalo next week and at the Library of Congress National Book Festival in Washington at the end of the month.
+The court said Ginsburg canceled an annual summer visit to Santa Fe but otherwise has maintained an active schedule during treatment.

 Today’s Top Stories